 Tritium is monitored by various instruments and techniques that depend on the location, application, and the sensitivity required.
+Tritium diffuser sampler units are used to check tritium concentrations in most areas.
 Portable instruments and monitors are provided for personnel protection.

 The reactor vault, fuelling machine duct and those confinement rooms which are known to have a potential for significant continuous leakage of tritiated heavy water are connected to the vapour recovery system.
 The vapour recovery system dehumidifies and recovers D2O from the atmosphere.
 The level of D2O recovery provides a measure of the airborne tritium contamination.
 Any contamination is kept to as low a concentration as is reasonably achievable.